ChUrl/lecture-operating-system-development/README.md

 Bugs
 ======================================
 - Can't exit the PCSPKdemo (bluescreen)
+- After exiting the VBEdemo the paging isn't reactivated (so the pagefault bluescreen no longer works)
+- The PreemptiveThreadDemo LoopThreads can't be exited, the demo can't be launched multiple times
 - Random bluescreens that are hard to pinpoint
 - Tree Allocator (uses a red black tree to find best-fit blocks) crashes when freelist root is removed